God Must Destroy Sodom

-These are a few excerpts I have chosen from.
+These are a few excerpts I have chosen from the Bible.
 They are not the complete, original versions.
 If you wish to see those, you can look them up in the Bible yourselves; to save time, I have omitted part of the original content.
 Here I have only selected several key passages and sentences, leaving out several sentences that have no bearing on our fellowship today.
 In all the passages and content we fellowship about, our focus skips over the details of the stories and man’s conduct in the stories; instead, we only speak of what God’s thoughts and ideas were at the time.
-In God’s thoughts and ideas, we will see the disposition of God, and from everything God did, we will see the true God Himself—and in this we will achieve our objective.
+In God’s thoughts and ideas, we will see the disposition of God, and from everything God did, we will see the true—in this, we will achieve our objective.

 God Only Cares About Those Who Are Able to Obey His Words and Follow His Commands